ArturKarbone/LearnNoSQL/README.md

 - Check out John Sonmez's learning system.
 - Check out best practises working with projects in GitHub from Yegor Bugayenko.
 A sample project he sent me https://github.com/yegor256/takes

+### Questions
+- Figure out whether running single instance is OK.
+Use to be an issue as far as i recall
+- Figure out how to use 2 phase commits or other transactional mechanisms peristing to multiple collections.
+- Find out wheter Azure still needs 3 instances
 ### Blogs

 - https://martinfowler.com/nosql.html